brave-intl/challenge-bypass-ristretto-ffi/README.md

 This crate instantiates challenge-bypass-ristretto with Sha512 as the hash and `rand::OsRng` as the cryptographically secure random number generator.

-The C++ bindings can optionally be built with exceptions turned off.
-This is intended for interoperability with Chromium which by default does not use exceptions.
-If exceptions are turned off, instead of being thrown exceptions are assigned to a thread local variable.
-The `exception_occured()` function must be called after every function call and if an error occurred the `get_last_exception()` function can be called to retrieve and clear the exception.

 # Development

 Working on this repository requires having Rust, Go 1.11, g++, musl and valgrind to be installed.